A comprehensive guide to all types of background checks

 • Aptitude Tests.
 Administered to assess candidate's cognitive abilities - numeracy, literacy, and spatial abilities.

-• Behavioral Tests.
+• Behavioural Tests.
 These tests help reveal a candidate's personality traits.
 These traits indicate suitability/unsuitability for particular roles.

 • Assessment Centers.
 Administered via human interaction assessments.
 The exercises require the use of job-specific skills.
 Simulations are carried out by trained assessors/psychologists.